drscream/nic-cz-dns-crawler/README.md

   user_agent: Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.131 Safari/537.36  # User-Agent header to use for HTTP(S) requests
   accept_language: en-US;q=0.9,en;q=0.8  # Accept-Language header to use for HTTP(S) requests
   content_size_limit: 5120000  # Truncate the saved content to this number of chacters (or bytes for binary content).
 If you choose to use strip_html, the content is truncated _after_ that.
 Huge values (hunderds of MB, depending on your RAM size and number of workers) can cause UnpicklingError when reading the result from Redis.
+  max_ips_per_domain: null  # max A/AAAA records to try to get web content from for each www/nonwww–80/443-ipv4/6 combination, integer or null for unlimited.
+Some domains take it the extreme (> 20 records) and have broken HTTPS on webservers, so adjust HTTP and job timeouts accordingly…
 ```

 If you're using the multi-threaded crawler (`dns-crawler-controller` & `dns-crawler-workers`), the config is loaded by the controlled and shared with the workers via Redis.